vkkhambra786/BEMZ-1/README.md

 # Welcome :wave:

-### About FabBag:
+### About Bemz:

 > BEMZ Made to order covers and legs for IKEA furniture and more. #BemzDesign for a chance to get featured.
+Bemz is your one-stop online shop to find personalised things use for our home purpose.
+In need of an extra or replacement IKEA couch/sofa cover?
+Bemz designs beautiful, custom made, machine washable fabric sofa covers for the most popular IKEA sofas.

 # About this project ⏬